-A local Executive Director will identify the most effective local solutions to the global climate and biodiversity crisis and present them to the Steering Committee for funding consideration.
+A local executive director will identify the best local solutions to the global climate and biodiversity crisis, and propose them to the steering committee for funding.

-The Steering Committee, composed of actively engaged donors, will be responsible for selecting the projects.

-All projects will be reviewed and screened by technical and scientific experts to ensure their quality and impact.
+Projects will be selected by a Steering Committee, a group of actively involved donors.
+Projects will be screened by technical and scientific experts.